sether31/LMS/README.md

 #### 3. **Import the database:**
 - Launch your XAMPP and start your Apache and MySql.
 - Open admin and create database name "lms_db".
-- Select the database, click import and select the lms_db.sql file and save it.
+- Select the database, click import and select the lms_db.sql file inside of db folder and save it.

 #### 4. **Set up a local server with XAMPP:**
 - After Launching your XAMPP.
-- Place the Kitchenomachia-Academy project folder inside the htdocs directory of your XAMPP installation (this is found in C:\xampp\htdocs).
+- Place the LMS project folder inside the htdocs directory of your XAMPP installation (this is found in C:\xampp\htdocs).
-- Finally, Open your browser and go to http://localhost/Kitchenomachia-Academy/index.php to access the platform locally.
+- Finally, Open your browser and go to http://localhost/LMS/index.php to access the platform locally.

 ## Technologies Used
 #### Frontend